stat6250-s17/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 4]
 - Question (aoneill2-stat6250): In formatting char values to assign as numeric values to variables, what is the function used - "put" or "input"?
+- Answer (aoneill2-stat6250): The input function converts char vars to numeric vars, and the put function does vice versa.

 [Course Textbook Chapter 13, Problem 5]
 - Question (aoneill2-stat6250): Does MDY format in Year of cutoff value require only a 2-digit year in the year of the cutoff itself - i.e., if the cutoff year is year 0?